evz/ch-ch-ch-changes/README.md

 A long time ago, I worked on a now defunct project called [Plenar.io](https://plenar.io).
-As part of the process of updating the various datasets that we were downloading every day, we ended up with a daily snapshot of everything that we loaded on a daily basis.
+As part of the process of updating the various datasets that we were downloading every day, we ended up with a daily snapshot of everything that we loaded.
 I started getting curious about how they might change in expected and unexpected ways so I started building this as a little side project mostly to amuse myself.
 At some point, the folks who were in charge of the daily ETLs that powered Plenar.io either deleted or